 India prepares for lockdown as coronavirus death toll rises to 7

 As the virus cases climbed, the central and state governments decided to lock down 75 districts from where COVID-19 cases have been reported to break the chain of transmission, and the Health Ministry said states would earmark hospitals to exclusively treat coronavirus patients.
-Millions of people stayed indoors to observe a "Janta Curfew on Sunday after an appeal by Prime Minister Narendra Modi to break the chain of transmission, but they stood outside their homes or in their balconies at 5pm to thank the health workers at the forefront of the fight against the virus.
+Millions of people stayed indoors to observe a "Janta Curfew on Sunday after an appeal by Prime Minister Narendra Modi, but they stood outside their homes or in their balconies at 5 pm to thank the health workers at the forefront of the fight against the virus.

-Beating bells, metal vessels and conchs, people acknowledged the services of the thousands of doctors, nurse and other medical staff leading India's response to the deadly virus and making sure essential services remain unhindered.
+Beating bells, metal vessels, and conchs, people acknowledged the services of the thousands of doctors, nurses and other medical staff leading India's response to the deadly virus and making sure essential services remain unhindered.
 Prime Minister Modi thanked the people for expressing their gratitude and solidarity.

-Shortly thereafter, Delhi Chief Minister Arvind Kejriwal announced that his government was placing the national capital under a lock down from 6 am on March 23 and will continue till midnight March 31.
+Shortly thereafter, Delhi Chief Minister Arvind Kejriwal announced that his government was placing the national capital under a lockdown from 6 am on March 23 till midnight March 31.
 Essential services will continue, Kejriwal said.
 Several states, including Maharashtra, Kerala, Haryana, UP, Uttarakhand and West Bengal, announced partial or complete lockdown for varying periods.
-Nagaland said it will impose an indefinite lockdown from midnight Sunday.
+Nagaland said it was imposing an indefinite lockdown from midnight Sunday.

 Earlier Sunday, the Railways announced it was suspending all passenger services until March 31 and said only goods trains will run during the period.
 The suspension includes all suburban train services.
 Trains that commenced their journey prior to 4 am on March 22 will complete their journeys, it said, adding that passengers can claim a full refund for trains cancelled during this period till June 21.
 The government also suspended all inter-state bus services until March 31.

-The country's largest car maker Maruti Suzuki India said it has decided to suspend production at its facilities in Haryana that churn 15.5 lakh vehicles per annum with immediate effect.
-The extraordinary decisions were taken by the government a day after the Railways reported three incidents (12 positive cases) of people asked to remain in quarantine travelling on trains and amid an exodus of people from urban areas to their home states, raising fears of the virus spreading to the countryside.
+The country's largest carmaker Maruti Suzuki India said it has decided to suspend production at its facilities in Haryana that churn 15.5 lakh vehicles per annum with immediate effect.
+The extraordinary decisions were taken by the government a day after the Railways reported three incidents (12 positive cases) of people asked to remain in quarantine traveling on trains and amid an exodus of people from urban areas to their home states, raising fears of the virus spreading to the countryside.

-A Union Home Ministry official said the Centre and state governments decided to completely lockdown 75 districts Delhi Police said prohibitory orders have been imposed in Delhi till March 31, adding that protests and other gatherings of people have been banned.
-The Delhi government urged residents to remain indoors even after the "Janta Curfew" ends.
-The West Bengal government said in a notification that Kolkata and several other areas of the state will be under lockdown from Monday 5 pm till Mar 27.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)